Is tap water safe to drink in Croatia?

 Croatia has the largest water reserves in the European Union and great quality water.
-According to UNESCO’s research from 2014, Croatia is at the top 5th in Europe and 42nd in the world for its water availability and rich water resources.
+According to UNESCO’s research from 2014, Croatia is in the top 5th in Europe and 42nd in the world for its water availability and rich water resources.

 Unfortunately, a very large amount of water is lost because approximately 80% of water is wasted in Croatian water pipelines.
 The water mostly drains off from the water system.
 This occurs primarily because the pipes are too old.
 Some are more than 50 years old.

-In this post, we’ve cover:
+In this post, we cover:

 The facts are these…

 This problem is the most obvious in the largest cities with the oldest water supply networks.
-Citizens pay water bills according to their consumption, but unfortunately, some pay higher bills due to great water losses.
-[Read: How to pay bills in Croatia]
+Residents pay water bills according to their consumption, but unfortunately, some pay higher bills due to great water losses.

-For example, some pipes are made of grey iron, are 60 to 70 years and have terrible water pressures.
-Aggregates and hydrophone installations are older than 25 years and water tanks are more than 50 years old.
+For example, some pipes are made of grey iron, are 60 to 70 years old, and have terrible water pressures.
+Aggregates and hydrophone installations are older than 25 years, and water tanks are more than 50 years old.

-Several water supply zones in Zagreb are on higher altitudes, so the water has to be pumped under different pressures.
+Several water supply zones in Zagreb are at higher altitudes, so the water has to be pumped under different pressures.
 The pipelines are too old to handle this resulting in damage and ruptures.
 Existing water reservoirs don’t have enough capacity causing problems with water pressure.
 In addition, water wells have become more polluted every year.